Bissmark/BananaGramsSinglePlayer/README.md

 # BananaGram

+Click here to play (For now, just close the modal of the multiplayer box, this will be added later on) [BananaGram](https://bissmark.github.io/BananaGramsSinglePlayer/)

 ## Description

 BananaGram is a game that allows users to to create words using randomly selected letters.
 The game is similar to Scrabble, but without the board.
 The game is played by 2-8 players.
 Each player starts with 21 tiles.
 The first player to use all of their tiles wins.